FelixWegener0/RespbarryPi_TempSensor/README.md

-# Temperatur Sensor

-## der Sensor soll über eine api schnittstelle ausgelsen werden können

-### Sensor: DHT11

-### Server: ResparryPi
+### Server: ResparryPi with DHT11 temperature sensor

+## to run the project

-to install run 'sudo pip3 install -r requirements.txt' in the root of this project to start the project run 'python3 main.py'
+- to install run 'sudo pip3 install -r requirements.txt' in the root of this project
+- to start the project run 'python3 main.py'

+## current functions

+- reads temperature and air humidity with DHT11 sensor
+- data can be fetchd via api connection